 You can attend Physiotherapy in your normal clothes.
 If you have lower limb problems then shorts can be useful to bring.
 There are shorts available at the Centre.
 We also recommend ladies to wear a “vest” when we assess neck and shoulders.
 Please do inform your Physiotherapist if you are unhappy about removing certain types of clothing for religious reasons etc. Patients attending our hydrotherapy pool are asked to bring their own towel and swimming gear.

 Please make your preference known when you book your appointment.

 We accept payment by credit card, cheque and cash.
-Click here for further information on fees.
 We also accept treatment payments from most of the major insurance companies, please ensure you contact your insurance company prior to attending your initial assessment if you are expecting them to pay for your treatment.
 The insurance companies include Aviva, AXA PPP, Bupa, Cigna, Healix, Nuffield Health, Simply Health (HSA), Vitality Health (Pru Health) and WPA.
 We also work closely with companies such as Portsmouth Water, SGN and South Coast Ambulance Service.
 If in doubt contact us to discuss.